iryna-kondr/iryna-kondr/README.md

 </picture>
 </p>

-A microframework for creating simple conversational AI agents.
+Dingo is a lightweight microframework designed for streamlining the development of LLM pipelines and autonomous agents.

 🌐 Visit the project: [Agent Dingo](https://github.com/OKUA1/agent_dingo)